ewjay/fapiwiki/Home.md

 * WD on CIBA profile

 ## Meeting Notes

+To see all items, please go to https://bitbucket.org/openid/fapi/wiki/browse/.
+This page is not always updated so it is better to go to the above link to find out the latest notes.

 * [[FAPI_Meeting_Notes_2016]] <-- Go here for the archive of all the meetings in 2016.